How to Build an Application Security Program

 Additionally, compliance with regulations like GDPR and HIPAA enhances data integrity and builds credibility.
 Prioritizing application security ultimately strengthens an organization’s overall cybersecurity posture.

 Akto—a proactive API security platform with its extensive test library—can ensure a comprehensive approach to safeguarding application programs against cyberattacks.
-Akto offers a robust defense against cyber threats with advanced API security solutions, continuous evaluation, and prompt upgrades.
+Akto offers a robust defense against cyber threats with advanced API security tools, continuous evaluation, and prompt upgrades.

 Book a demo now!